Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Provide audit logs compatible with security monitoring processes

-AI increases the velocity and scale at which existing risks can materialise.
-Procurement discipline must ensure AI capability aligns with established security architecture rather than bypassing it.
+AI can increase the velocity and scale at which existing risks materialise.
+AI capability that aligns with established security architecture rather than bypassing it is a consistent feature of well-structured enterprise deployments.

 AI readiness is often architectural and organisational rather than purely technical.